 UK scrapped its zero carbon homes plan in 2015.
-Don't only build to meet regs: you would be building in discomfort and excessive heating bills for the life of the building if you did!
+Don't only build to meet regs.
+You would be building in discomfort and excessive heating bills for the life of the building if you did!

 Note that Passive House is not the only game in town for new build, and has its own wrinkles that can be gamed.
 There are alternatives such as

 Zero vs Net-Zero

 So why does PH (or similar matter)?
 Why not just slap more PV on the roof?
 The issue, dealt with in "The problem with Net Zero: the grid is not a bank" is the dinner-party topic of interseasonal energy storage.
 In the UK there is about 1/5th the energy per day arriving as sunlight in mid-winter as in high summer.
 You can't really 'bank' it in the grid since inherently the grid has no storage at all (and is balanced over fractions of a second between supply and demand), and what explicit storage there is (pumped hydro, a sliver of battery, etc) covers hours not months.
-So overproducing and exporting madly in summer doesn't actually cover your winter imports as the number of us doing so gets significant.
+So overproducing and exporting madly in summer does not actually cover your winter imports as the number of us doing so gets significant.
 "Net zero" (as I have at home) is not ultimately a scalable strategy.

 Solar PV vs Thermal, Storage, Sunamp

 I'm hugely in favour of distributed renewables, out to a wider definition that includes heat pumps.
-For example, we should potentially be turning every square metre of otherwise unused unshaded space such as roofs and even
+We should potentially be turning every square metre of otherwise unused unshaded space such as roofs and even

-Solar PV is not the only game in town; solar thermal for hot water can work well in some circumstances (though often may be undercut by PV's cost and operational simplicity).
+Solar PV is not the only game in town.
+Solar thermal for hot water can work well in some circumstances.
+(Though may often be undercut by PV's cost and operational simplicity.)

-Generally forget wind power unless you are somewhere very rural or windy; Stornoway or the top of an exposed hill are probably good locations.
+Generally forget wind power unless you are somewhere very rural or windy.
+Stornoway or the top of an exposed hill are probably good locations.

-Warehome: Grand Designs 2017/10/26 featured Passivhaus, including my favourite Sunamp heat storage, and coming soon is a link to Sunamp's blog ("Grand Designs: Energy from just 6 lightbulbs heats this Self build London home")...
+Warehome: Grand Designs 2017-10-26 featured Passivhaus, including my favourite Sunamp heat storage, and coming soon is a link to Sunamp's blog ("Grand Designs: Energy from just 6 lightbulbs heats this Self build London home")...